 In the laboratory, experts then measure the concentration of hydrogen (H2) and methane (CH4) in the breath gas.
 Large amounts of H2 and CH4 are an indication that you cannot tolerate lactose, fructose or sorbitol.

 This is due to the processes that take place in your intestines when you have such an intolerance.
 If your small intestine cannot process the dissolved substance properly, they enter the large intestine where they ferment.
 These fermentation processes produce hydrogen and methane gases, among other things, which you exhale.

 Get to the bottom of your intolerance symptoms

 Intolerances to lactose, fructose and sorbitol can lead to a number of unpleasant symptoms, including flatulence, constipation, diarrhoea and abdominal pain, but also fatigue and headaches.

 Hydrogen breath tests can help you to identify any intolerances you may have and avoid the foods that you cannot tolerate.
 In the case of lactose intolerance, you should avoid milk and dairy products such as cheese, yogurt and cream.
 Large amounts of fructose are found in certain types of fruit such as apples, pears and grapes, as well as in sweets.
 Sorbitol is also found in fruits and dried fruits, as well as in sweets and ice cream.

-The cerascreen® breath tests are at-home test kits.
+The cerascreen® breath tests are home health tests.
 With the test, you receive a sugar solution with the substance being tested for.
 Before and after you take this solution, you fill a total of five tubes with breath gas, at set intervals, using the hydrogen breath test kit.
 You then send these breath gas samples to a specialist laboratory where they are analysed for hydrogen (H2) and methane (CH4) content.
-Once the analysis is complete, you will receive your result report via your online account, with the test results, concrete recommendations for action and information on the intolerance tested.
+Once the analysis is complete, you will receive your results report via your online account, with the test results, concrete recommendations for action and information on the intolerance tested.